Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 ```python
 data_input  = 'data\input_data.txt'
 data_output = 'data\export_data.txt'

 export_lcurve = True
 ```

 - `data_input`: Path to the input file (TXT format with two columns; see below).
 - `data_output`: Path where the output (relaxation spectrum) will be saved.
 - `export_lcurve`: Set to `True` to also export the L-curve data and selected regularization parameter.
+Otherwise, set to `False`

 Note that any name could be used for the names of the files, to the user's discretion.

 3. Run the script (press F5 or use the Run button).